 In September of this year, I visited Kenya to attend the State of the Map conference.
 I spent six nights in the capital Nairobi, two nights in Mombasa, and one night on a train.
 I was very happy with the visa process being smooth and quick.
-Furthermore, I stayed at the Nairobi Transit Hotel with other attendees, with Ibtehal from Bangladesh as my roommate.
-One of the memorable moments was the time I spent at a local coffee shop nearby.
-We used to go there at midnight, despite the grating in the shops suggesting such adventures were unsafe.
-Fortunately, nothing bad happened, and we were rewarded with a fun time with the locals.
+During the conference, I stayed at the Nairobi Transit Hotel with other attendees, with Ibtehal from Bangladesh as my roommate.
+I found it interesting that the shops around the hotel were grated, presumably to protect against robberies.
+The hotel guard had to open the lock of the hotel for us to go out at night.
+Further, I noticed that the banks had three layers of security.
+Despite this, I and Ibtehal used to hangout at a coffee shop during midnight.

 The coffee shop Ibtehal and me used to visit during the midnight